-Considered one of the great hustlers of the American West, Butch Cassidy was born George Leroy Parker on April 13, 1866, in Beaver, Utah.
+Considered one of the great hustlers of the American West, Butch Cassidy was born Robert LeRoy Parker on April 13, 1866, in Beaver, Utah.
 The oldest of 13 children in a poor Mormon family, Parker was a teenager when he left home in the hopes of carving out a better, more prosperous life than what his parents had been able to provide.

 He found work on several different ranches and eventually befriended a rancher named Mike Cassidy, who'd had a reputation for stealing cattle and horses.
 Young Parker admired the elder Cassidy and, wanting to emulate his friend and not disrespect his family, changed his name to Butch Cassidy.

 By all accounts Cassidy was a charming thief, who was well-liked and who never, it's believed, killed anyone.
 His first taste of a major robbery came in June 1889, when he and three other cowboys made off with more than $20,000 from the San Miguel Valley Bank in Telluride, Colorado.

 After purchasing a ranch of his own in Dubois, Wyoming, in 1890, Cassidy continued to rustle cattle and horses.
 In 1894 the law caught up to him, and he was jailed for two years for the crime.

 Despite his criminal background, Cassidy had a reputation for keeping his word.
 As one story goes, on the night before he was to begin his sentence, Cassidy asked to be released, promising he'd return to jail the following day.
 Authorities took him at his word and let him go, and Cassidy returned to them the following morning.